eps696/SDfu/README.md

 ## Text to Video

-Generate video from a text prompt with [AnimateDiff] motion adapter (may combine it with any base SD model):
+Generate a video from a text prompt with [AnimateDiff] motion adapter (may combine it with any base SD model):
 ```
 python src/anima.py -t "fiery dragon in a China shop" -m 15drm --frames 100 --loop
 ```